Infers/Infers/Docs/Tutorial.md

   member show.int: Show<int> = sprintf "%d"
 ```

-As any functional programmer knows, we can build more complicated show functions
+As any functional programmer knows, we like to show off the ability to build
-using higher-order functions.
-Here are such higher-order functions for pairs
+more complicated functions using higher-order functions.
+Here are such
-and lists:
+higher-order functions for pairs and lists:

 ```fsharp
 type Show () =